mbartlett21/gren-compiler/hints/comparing-custom-types.md

 The built-in comparison operators work on a fixed set of types, like `Int` and `String`.
 That covers a lot of cases, but what happens when you want to compare custom types?

-This page aims to catalog these scenarios and offer alternative paths that can get you unstuck.
+This page aims to catalogue these scenarios and offer alternative paths that can get you unstuck.

 ## Wrapped Types